vantassell/visualizer-for-spotify/README.md

-# What is a Spotify Visualizer? #
+# What is a Visualizer for Spotify? #
-Spotify-Visualizer is a website that shows what your spotify is currently playing.
+Visualizer-for-Spotify is a website that shows what your spotify is currently playing.

 _NOTE: This visualizer doesn't play sound, just video (sorry, it can't happen until spotify updates their SDK)._